 And let’s be honest, who wouldn’t want some adorable little bees doing some of the hard work for us?
 So, if you’re curious about how to create a pollinator paradise in your backyard you are in the right place.

-Growing certain flowers in your yard will help with the pollination process, but you want to grow the right kind – and avoid those that might be counterproductive.
+Growing certain flowers in your yard will help with pollination, but you want to grow the right kind and avoid those that might be counterproductive.

-*Hurry you can grab a FREE pack of Pollinator Plant seeds here.
+*Hurry, grab a FREE pack of Pollinator Plant seeds here.